Can dyed hair be healthy?

 6. Give your hair a break.

-Where once your hair might have been more forgiving, dyed hair can become dry and damaged with excessive heat.
+Dyed hair can become dry and damaged with excessive heat.

 - Try air-drying your hair at least once a week.

 - Reduce drying time.
 Most of us are more likely to over-dry hair than not!
 Drying your hair probably takes less time than you think.
-Try reducing the amount of time you dry your hair for by 1-minute each time you dry.
+Try reducing the amount of time you dry your hair by 1-minute each time you dry.

-In our experience, we think most people can reduce the time that hairdryer heat is applied to the hair and get better results.
+I think most people can reduce the time that hairdryer heat is applied to the hair and get better results.

 7. Choose the right Styling Product.